Experienced Leon County DWI & Criminal Defense Lawyer

 • Removal of constitutional rights, like the right to vote or own and use a firearm

-• Problems with custody of your children; or among other things
+• Problems with custody of your children

-• Diminished reputation among family and community.
+• Diminished reputation among family and community

 Legal Representation in Leon County